-I served a lady whom the heavens graced with all beauty.
-My soul secretly enjoyed her favors, finding glory in our sleepless nights.
-Though I faced a powerful rival, 635 I was hardly worried.
-Don't be surprised: my Anarda is as faithful as she is beautiful.
-The Marquis Ricardo made bold to show everyone he served my lady.
-640 But I am not one to lose my courage.
+I served a lady whom the heavens 23

+graced with all beauty.

+My soul secretly enjoyed her favors, 635

+finding glory in our sleepless nights.

+Though I faced a powerful rival,

+I was hardly worried.

+Don't be surprised: my Anarda

+is as faithful as she is beautiful.
+640

+The Marquis Ricardo made bold

+to show everyone he served my lady.

+But I am not one to lose my courage.

 Instead, I added fuel to his jealous flame.

-Rich and handsome, he became willing to risk his reputation.
-Presuming in vain, and with little tact, 645 he caused such jealousy and strife, he lost his good name, once intact.
-One night among many, I found him at Anarda's door, his vain hopes withering as they bloomed.
-650 His presence set my sword on fire, so that on my own I pushed not just him, but two others, off her street.
-He pretended nothing had happened, but one day, when we were playing tennis, 655 and deciding who'd serve first, he shouted, in a sudden rage, "You pack of liars, the lot of you!" and at that, I lost my head.
-One of my hands found his face 660 while the other beat back a furious attack.
+Rich and handsome, he became 645

+willing to risk his reputation.

+Presuming in vain, and with little tact,

+he caused such jealousy and strife,

+he lost his good name, once intact.

+One night among many, 650

+I found him at Anarda's door,

+his vain hopes withering as they bloomed.

+His presence set my sword on fire,

+so that on my own I pushed not just him,

+but two others, off her street.
+655

+He pretended nothing had happened,

+but one day, when we were playing tennis,

+and deciding who'd serve first,

+he shouted, in a sudden rage,

+"You pack of liars, the lot of you!"
+660

+and at that, I lost my head.

+One of my hands found his face

+while the other beat back a furious attack.

 That was it for the game.
-On each side all broke out into civil war, while I landed outsize blows and made my rival kiss the dirt.
-665 One attempts to make peace, while another furiously closes in- in the end, between the avenged and the insulted, one man lay dead and three wounded.
-670
+On each side

+all broke out into civil war, 665

+while I landed outsize blows

+and made my rival kiss the dirt.

+One attempts to make peace,

+while another furiously closes in-

+in the end, between the avenged and the insulted, 670

+one man lay dead and three wounded.

-&lt;sup>23 Leonor's elaborate lie echoes the hyperbolic embellishment of Alarcón's famous liar, Don García in La verdad sospechosa, which is the basis of Corneille's Le menteur.
+23 Leonor's elaborate lie echoes the hyperbolic embellishment of Alarcón's famous liar, Don García in La verdad sospechosa, which is the basis of Corneille's Le menteur.

-Ricardo, scorned by my lady so many times, and jealous, if not of me, then of my fortune, wastes no time in seeking his revenge.
-Offended, he rallies friends and relatives, making a grand show of his injury, as only such a coward would.
-Let us just say, 675 his fierce rage gave way to violence, so that the best remedy seemed to be to put ground between us and absent myself from my dear homeland.
-680 In fact, I had to leave in haste, for he could seek his revenge at leisure, and it never would be treachery, since I had injured him first.
+Ricardo, scorned by my lady

+so many times, and jealous,

+if not of me, then of my fortune,

+wastes no time in seeking his revenge.
+675

+Offended, he rallies friends and relatives,

+making a grand show of his injury,

+as only such a coward would.

+Let us just say,

+his fierce rage gave way to violence, 680

+so that the best remedy seemed 000

+to be to put ground between us

+and absent myself from my dear homeland.

+In fact, I had to leave in haste,

+for he could seek his revenge at leisure, 685

+and it never would be treachery, 003

+since I had injured him first.

+•

 My uncle prepared me for my journey.

-Pafora Lambarkad, he gave to me 685 Before I embarked, he gave to me this ring, a rich remembrance of Victoria, his beautiful and noble daughter.
-I traversed the cerulean expanses of Amphitrite's briny deep, 690 unencumbered by storms, and, with this fair wind at my back, my hopes now land at your feet.
-695 FERNANDO I was so pleased to see you, and now your story has amazed me.
-Don't worry about our homeland, for you will find in my breast the loyalty of a relative, the kindness of a friend, the love of a brother.
-Indeed, I could not care for Leonor 700 more than I do for you.
-I had given this ring to my lovely cousin Victoria- may God keep her in His glory- just before I left Spain.
-705 Although it lends you credence, the truth is you do not need any such proof with me.
-In fact, I welcome the occasion of your unfortunate quarrel, 710 for it has brought you to me.
-715 LEONOR There is a reason your good name is renowned the world over.
-FERNANDO Don Leonardo, you are my brother.
-LEONOR ( Aside ) What courtesy!
-He's a Ribera, I see.
-The apple doesn't fall far from the tree.
-720 FERNANDO We'll put you up with Don Juan de Córdoba.
-LEONOR Who is that?
-725 FERNANDO Who?
-A fine gentleman from Córdoba.
-LEONOR It would be neither fitting nor, indeed, courteous if my own comfort came at this nobleman's expense.
-730 FERNANDO Don Juan has a separate room.
-Her Highness honors him for his great valor.
-LEONOR ( Aside ) What's this I hear? ( Aloud ) Is he a person of refinement?
-735 FERNANDO He certainly cuts a fine figure and is affable enough, although inconstant, it must be said: he misled, seduced, and then abandoned a lady from Seville.
-Now he adores Estela, Countess of Sora.
-She is very beautiful, but in my opinion nothing can excuse such a fickle change of heart.
-740 745 LEONOR ( Aside ) Take courage, my highest hopes! ( Aloud ) It's not always the man's fault.
-FERNANDO Yet he has often spoken of Leonor's thousand good qualities.
-LEONOR And yet he hates her now?
-750 FERNANDO Love makes even the eagle-eyed blind.
-When the Countess is around, he can't see straight.
-LEONOR ( Aside ) How cruel! / ¡Ay cruel! ( Aloud ) And does she return his feelings?
-755 FERNANDO She is grateful to him, friendly and courteous.
-She could do no less given his brave action on her behalf.
-You'll hear of it soon enough.
-Fineo!
-760 Enter FINEO FINEO Yes, sir.
-FINEO FERNANDO Yes, sir.
-Prepare Don Leonardo's room for him at once.
-765 Prepare Don Leonardo's room 765 FERNANDO Prepare Don Leonardo's room for him at once.
-765 FERNANDO LEONOR Prepare Don Leonardo's room for him at once. ( Aside ) This is killing me!
-765 FERNANDO LEONOR RIBETE Prepare Don Leonardo's room for him at once. ( Aside ) This is killing me! ( Aside ) Hush, Leonor.
-765 FERNANDO LEONOR RIBETE FERNANDO Prepare Don Leonardo's room for him at once. ( Aside ) This is killing me! ( Aside ) Hush, Leonor.
-Put him in Don Juan's quarters.
-765 FERNANDO LEONOR RIBETE FERNANDO FINEO Prepare Don Leonardo's room for him at once. ( Aside ) This is killing me! ( Aside ) Hush, Leonor.
-Put him in Don Juan's quarters.
-Straight away, sir.
+Before I embarked, he gave to me 600

+this ring, a rich remembrance of Victoria, 690

+his beautiful and noble daughter.

+I traversed the cerulean expanses

+of Amphitrite's briny deep, 24

+unencumbered by storms, <0.
+T

+and, with this fair wind at my back, 695

+my hopes now land at your feet.

+FERNANDO I was so pleased to see you,

+and now your story has amazed me.

+Don't worry about our homeland,

+for you will find in my breast 700

+the loyalty of a relative,

+the kindness of a friend,

+the love of a brother.

+Indeed, I could not care for Leonor

+more than I do for you.
+705

+I had given this ring

+to my lovely cousin Victoria-

+may God keep her in His glory-

+just before I left Spain.

+Although it lends you credence, 710

+the truth is you do not need

+any such proof with me.

+In fact, I welcome the occasion

+of your unfortunate quarrel,

-&lt;sup>24 Amphitrite: In Greek mythology, Poseidon's wife and queen of the sea.
+24 Amphitrite: In Greek mythology, Poseidon's wife and queen of the sea.